 Introduction to KYC in banking

 Where the option for verifying using data checks isn't feasible, businesses can also use other methods to verify customers such as document verification.
-This involves asking the customer to submit a Government approved identity document such as a passport or driver's license and then verifying that the document is real and hasn't been tampered with.
+This involves asking the customer to submit a Government approved proof of identity document such as a passport or driver's license and then verifying that the document is real and hasn't been tampered with.

 KYC in banking is a regulatory requirement and all banks licensed by organisations such as the Financial Conduct Authority (FCA) must perform relevant Customer Due Diligence (CDD) at the point of onboarding to verify every customer.